Skip to main content

 Once your app is installed, it will appear in your Personal folder or the folder that you specified.
 From here, you can share it with other users in your organization.
 Dashboard panels will automatically start to fill with data matching the time range query received since you created the panel.
 Results won't be available immediately, but within about 20 minutes, you'll see completed graphs and maps.

-Threat Intel Optimization
+Threat Intel optimization

-The Threat Intel Quick Analysis App provides baseline queries.
+The Threat Intel Quick Analysis app provides baseline queries.
 You can further optimize and enhance these queries for the log and events types being scanned for threats.
-Use the following guidelines to customize your Threat Intel queries:
+To see the queries, open a dashboard in the app, click the three-dot kebab in the upper-right corner of the dashboard panel, and select Open in Log Search.

 • Use keywords